9oelM/9oelM.github.io/content/blog/2022-12-30-full-summary-and-reflection-on-Think-again-by-adam-grant/index.md

 ---
-title: "Full summary and reflection on <Think Again> by Adam Grant"
+title: "Full summary of <Think Again> by Adam Grant (13 / 100)"
-date: "2022-06-09T09:00:00.009Z"
+date: "2022-12-30T09:00:00.009Z"
 tags: ["books"]
 tab: "post"
-book_rating: 5
+book_rating: 3
 keywords: ["think again", "adam grant", "book"]
 ---

-This is my summary and reflection on _Think Again_ by [Adam Grant](https://adamgrant.net/), who's already a very renowned professor teaching at Wharton, and also a bestselling author of multiple books about psychology and organization.
+This is my summary on _Think Again_ by [Adam Grant](https://adamgrant.net/), who's already a very renowned professor teaching at Wharton, and also a bestselling author of multiple books about psychology and organization.

 ![Cover page of Think Again by Adam Grant](./cover.jpeg)